Interstate 240 (Oklahoma): History

 The section of what is now I-240 between I-35 and current I-44 was already complete in 1965 as an alignment of US-62.
 When the Interstate route was initially established in the 1960s, I-240 ran from its current eastern terminus around the city, turning north at the present interchange with I-44, continuing on the present course of I-44 to its present southern junction with I-35.
 (I-44 ended near Edmond at the western end of the Turner Turnpike at the time.)
 I-240 thus nearly created a loop around the city, intersecting both I-35 and I-40 twice.
 The section east of I-35 to its eastern terminus at I-40 was completed in 1973.
 The entirety of the route was complete in 1976.
 Once completed, I-240 was 31.76 mi long.

 As part of Oklahoma's 75th anniversary (Diamond Jubilee) celebrations in 1982, the Oklahoma Department of Transportation (ODOT) extended I-44 to Lawton and Wichita Falls, Texas, along the H.E.
 Bailey Turnpike.
-This caused I-240 to be truncated to its current western terminus near Will Rogers World Airport.
+This caused the western terminus of I-240 to be truncated to I-44 near Will Rogers World Airport.